Last updated May 11th, 2022.

-Although Laos still lags behind its neighbors in terms of economic development, construction of high-speed rail has reignited investors’ interest in buying Laotian property.
+Laos still lags behind its neighbors in terms of economic development.
+Regardless, construction of high-speed rail has reignited investors’ interest in buying Laos real estate.

 However, to buy property in Laos as a foreigner, you must lease it from either the government or a private Laotian citizen.
-You cannot own freehold property in Laos.
+You cannot own freehold real estate in Laos.

 Lease terms in Laos can vary, yet they can be extended for up to 75 years in special economic zones.
 Additionally, as the country develops, Laos may change its land lease policy to be more friendly toward foreign investors.